-The Jabara Airport currently communicates with Sedgwick County 911, Wichita Mid-Continent Airport, National Weather Service and the Wichita Mid-Continent Airport Public Safety Vehicles exchanging incident, alert, coordination, status and response information.
+The Jabara Airport currently communicates with Sedgwick County 911, Wichita Mid-Continent Airport, and the National Weather Service exchanging incident, alert, coordination, status and response information.
 In the near-term there is a need for the Jabara Airport and the Wichita Mid-Continent Airport to exchange emergency plan coordination and transportation system status.
 This is a point-to-point communication interface which could be implemented using local leased line service or a dedicated network.